"Brad Evans is the George Clooney of Philosophy"

 Professor Brad Evans is a political philosopher, critical theorist and writer, whose work specialises on the problem of violence.
 The author of some ten books and edited volumes, along with over fifty academic and media articles, he currently holds a Chair in Political Violence & Aesthetics at the University of Bath, United Kingdom.

 Throughout 2015-17, Brad was personally invited to lead a dedicated series for The New York Times (The Stone) on violence.
 He is currently the lead editor for dedicated section on violence and the arts/critical theory with The Los Angeles Review of Books.

-Brad's "Portraits of Violence" book recently won a prestigious Independent Publishers Award (Graphic Novel, 2018).
-His works are currently being translated into many languages including, Spanish, Italian, German, Turkish, Finnish, Indonesian and Korean.
+Brad's "Portraits of Violence" book won a prestigious Independent Publishers Award (Graphic Novel, 2018).
+His works have been translated into many languages including, Spanish, German, Turkish, Finnish, Indonesian and Korean.

 Brad regularly makes television and radio appearances discussing his discussing his research and wider political, philosophical and cultural concerns.
 He was the inaugural guest on the comedian Russell Brand's podcast show Under the Skin, which debuted at No.1 on the iTunes charts in United Kingdom and Australia & No. 3 in USA and Canada.
 It held its No.1 download positions in both respective countries for over a week.
 Along with providing academic advice, he has featured as a guest on a number of episodes for the programme.
 Brad has also appeared a number of times on Russell Brand's "True News" series The Trews, where they analyse worldly events.
 These podcasts and videos have been downloaded over 2 million times.

 Working alongside the comedian Jimmy Carr, Brad was an academic advisor for the Netflix show The Fix that was launched December 2018.